-The Education Major offers a program that fulfills Pennsylvania Department of Education (PDE) certification requirements.
-This curriculum also offers students a rich background in New Church educational philosophy, teaching competencies, and preparation for teaching in New Church schools.
-Students entering the program will be able to earn a degree in Early Childhood Education (ECE) which spans ages birth through age 9 and grade levels pre-kindergarten through grade four.
+The Early Childhood Education Major offers a program that fulfills Pennsylvania Department of Education certification requirements.
+This course of study also offers students a rich background in New Church educational philosophy, teaching competencies, and preparation for teaching in New Church schools.
+Students entering the program will be able to earn a degree in Early Childhood Education (ECE) which spans birth through age 9 and grade levels pre-kindergarten through grade four.
 Upon completion of the program outlined below, students will receive their degrees from Bryn Athyn College and be able to apply for state certification through Holy Family University.